RELATIVE GROWTH THEORIES

 We must find new ways to inspire the masses into productive modes and, there is nothing in the world that would unite and inspire citizens more than an updated technological version of capitalism.

 For example, some of these kids are also fathers so now they’ve got baby mamas and the “State” to deal with.
 These pressures along with other cultural and societal pressures can be overwhelming for anyone but it’s particularly difficult for immature youths to handle well.
-Believe it or not, many of these youths see jail as solace and relief from these pressures.
+Believe it or not, many of these youths see jail (or death) as solace and relief from these pressures.
 Free shelter, 3 meals and a cot, no angry calls from baby’s mama and time to think and dream about what you’re gonna do differently when you get out.
 Oh snap!
 Same old choices?
 Sadly, it’s a vicious cycle.

 “Baby, how am I s’posed to send you some money when I’m locked down?
 You know wassup, go on get some help from the State, they the ones put me in here!”